 He also commented on colonial attitudes to Africa: “The vast arsenal of derogatory images of Africa amassed to defend the slave trade and, later, colonisation, gave the world not only a literary tradition that is now, happily defunct, but also a particular way of looking (or rather not looking) at Africa and Africans.”
-It is certainly worth reading his essay on Conrad’s Heart of Darkness.
+It is certainly worth reading An Image of Africa, his essay on Conrad’s Heart of Darkness.

 Extracts from African novels with notes

 Essay on Achebe and Heart of Darkness

 Student essay on Conrad’s and Achebe’s presentation of Africa and Africans